deepanjalidwivedi/hugo-academic/content/authors/admin/_index.md

   url: https://www.ncbs.res.in/

 # Short bio (displayed in user profile at end of posts)
-bio: Deepanjali Dwivedi is a fifth-year Ph.D. student studying neuroscience at National Centre for Biological Sciences (NCBS), India.
-Her research expertise includes whole-cell patch-clamp electrophysiology and data analysis using MATLAB.
+bio: Deepanjali Dwivedi is a fifth-year Ph.D. student studying neuroscience at the National Centre for Biological Sciences (NCBS), India.
+She has extensive experience in whole-cell patch-clamp electrophysiology and data analysis using MATLAB.
 She is interested in ion channel physiology, neurological disorders, Microglia, Astrocyte biology, and Interneuron functioning.
-She has extensive experience in whole-cell patch-clamp electrophysiology and data analysis using MATLAB.

 interests:
 - Ion channel Physiology